-With the first 2000 pound load remaining in place on the center span, uniformly distribute additional load over the unit of decking on the overhanging end of the bridge, as shown in the figure titled "Second Load" (p.
-17).
+With the first 2000 pound load remaining in place on the center span, uniformly distribute additional load over the unit of decking on the overhanging end of the bridge, as shown in the figure titled "Load Test 3" (p.
+18).

-As the second load is being placed, continue to observe sway and deflection with respect to initial positions before the first load was placed.
-Stop loading and disqualify the bridge if sway at either end exceeds 1/2 inch, or if vertical deflection at any deflection target exceeds 2 inches.
+As the load is being placed, observe sway and deflection.
+Stop loading and disqualify the bridge if

+- a. sway at the end exceeds 1/2 inch measured from the position at the beginning of load test 2, or - b. sway at the center of the span exceeds 1 inch measured from the position at the beginning of load test 2, or - c. vertical deflection at any deflection target exceeds 2 inches measured from the position at the beginning of load test 2.

-If 500 pounds of load (in addition to decking) was successfully placed on the overhang without exceeding either limit, record the following measurement:
+If 500 pounds of load (in addition to decking) was successfully placed on the overhang without exceeding sway or deflection limits, record the following measurement:

-E2 = larger absolute value of the vertical distances of the two end deflection targets from their positions with the first load in place but before any portion of the second load was placed.
-That is, E2 measures deflection that occurred while the second load was being placed.
+E2 = larger absolute value of the vertical distances of the two end deflection targets from their positions at the end of load test 2 but before any load was placed on the overhang.
+That is, E2 measures deflection that occurred while the load on the overhang was being placed.

-If either the sway or deflection limit was exceeded, remove all load and disqualify the bridge.
+If a sway or deflection limit was exceeded, remove all load and disqualify the bridge.